 However, the COVID-19 pandemic and related PHE adversely impacted our consolidated operating results starting in the second quarter of 2020.
 We experienced lower direct-to-consumer sales starting toward the end of the first quarter of 2020, which we believe was primarily associated with the social distancing, self-quarantine and related mandates and behaviors emanating from the COVID-19 pandemic and related PHE, including shelter-in-place orders, reduced travel, and lower consumer confidence.
 Starting in the first quarter of 2021 and continuing into the second quarter of 2021, consumer demand for our products improved, which we believe was due to increased vaccination rates, increased interest in POCs to enable patient mobility, stimulus payments, and increased consumer confidence.
-While we observed this increase in consumer demand in the first half of 2021, we continue to believe that future shelter-in-place orders, reduced travel, lower consumer confidence, or the impacts of new variants could reduce consumer demand in future periods.
+While we observed this increase in consumer demand in the first half of 2021, we saw consumer demand slightly decline in the third quarter of 2021 compared to the second quarter of 2021, which we believe was primarily associated with traditional seasonality in consumer buying patterns and the impact of the delta variant, and we continue to believe that future shelter-in-place orders, reduced travel, lower consumer confidence, or the impacts of new variants could reduce consumer demand in future periods.

-In the business-to-business channel, there have been certain surges in demand for oxygen concentrators by our home medical equipment (HME) providers worldwide during the COVID-19 pandemic and related PHE in specific markets with significant COVID-19 case rates.
-However, overall business-to-business demand has been lower because of the COVID-19 pandemic and related PHE due to lower retail sales, lower patient travel, physician offices limiting patient interactions for chronic obstructive pulmonary disease (COPD) patient referrals, HME providers minimizing patient interactions in response to the COVID-19 pandemic and related PHE, which includes replacing existing oxygen patient setups with POCs, and HME providers turning their purchasing focus to stationary oxygen concentrators to treat COVID-19 patients.
+In the business-to-business channel, there have been certain surges in demand for oxygen concentrators by our home medical equipment (HME) providers worldwide during the COVID-19 pandemic and related PHE in specific markets with significant COVID-19 case rates However, overall business-to-business demand has been lower because of the COVID-19 pandemic and related PHE due to lower retail sales, lower patient travel, physician offices limiting patient interactions for chronic obstructive pulmonary disease (COPD) patient referrals, HME providers minimizing patient interactions in response to the COVID-19 pandemic and related PHE, which includes replacing existing oxygen patient setups with POCs, and HME providers turning their purchasing focus to stationary oxygen concentrators to treat COVID-19 patients.
 Also, sales in Europe declined associated with the temporary closure and reduced operating capacity of certain respiratory assessment centers and continued tender delays in certain markets due to the COVID-19 pandemic.
-However, in the second quarter of 2021, business-to-business sales improved versus the comparative period in the prior year due to a smaller impact of the COVID-19 pandemic and related PHE as consumer confidence, vaccination rates, and COPD patient referral volumes improved in our core markets of the United States and Europe.
+In the second quarter of 2021, business-to-business sales improved versus the comparative period in the prior year due to a smaller impact of the COVID-19 pandemic and related PHE as consumer confidence, vaccination rates, and COPD patient referral volumes improved in our core markets of the United States and Europe.
+In the third quarter of 2021, business-to-business demand remained high versus the comparative period in the prior year for the same reasons as experienced in the second quarter of 2021, but supply constraints, primarily due to limited semiconductor chip availability, negatively impacted sales mainly in the domestic business-to-business channel, as discussed in more detail below.